MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Get-AzureRmAutomationDscNodeReport.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationDscNodeReport** cmdlet gets reports sent from an APS Desired State Configuration (DSC) node to azure_2 Automation.
+The **Get-AzureRmAutomationDscNodeReport** cmdlet gets reports sent from an APS Desired State Configuration (DSC) node to Azure Automation.

 ## EXAMPLES